-- (a) Programs shall assign a unique identifier consecutive numbers to patients as admitted, and shall maintain an individual record for each patient. - (1b) Programs shall keep patient records in a secure location within the facility or in a secure electronic medical record database. - (bc) If the program keeps a separate record of the type and amount of medication administered or dispensed to a patient on a day-to-day basis, the program shall transfer this data to the patient's record at least monthly. - (ed) Each program shall submit a sample patient record to the Department with its protocol. - (e) Each program shall specify in its protocol, the methods in place to safeguard physical and/or electronic patient records.
+(a) Programs shall assign a unique identifier consecutive numbers to patients as admitted, and shall maintain an individual record for each patient.

+(1) Programs shall keep patient records in a secure location within the facility.

+(b) If the program keeps a separate record of the type and amount of medication administered or dispensed to a patient on a day-to-day basis, the program shall transfer this data to the patient's record at least monthly.

+(c) Each program shall submit a sample patient record to the Department with its protocol.